Quantum spin systems on infinite lattices: Algebraic quantum field theory

 \subsection{Particle statistics}

-One of the highlights of algebraic quantum field theory is the Doplicher-Roberts theorem~\cite{MR1062748}.
+One of the highlights of algebraic quantum field theory is the \idx{Doplicher-Roberts theorem}~\cite{MR1062748}.
 This theorem allows us to construct a net of field operators creating certain (particle) excitations.
-These field net operators have the commutation properties that one would expect.
+They allow use to interpolate between different superselection sectors, that is, they map vectors from one irreducible representation of the observables into vectors in another irreducible representation, in a way that is compatible with the action of the observables.
+These field operators have the commutation properties that one would expect.
 For example, the field-net operators corresponding to two fermions in spacelike separated regions anti-commute, while those for bosons commute.
-Before we can come to this theorem, we have to explain how we describe excitations, and how one can define their statistics.
+Before we can come to this theorem, we have to explain how we describe charged excitations, and how one can define their statistics.

-The idea is to find the different superselection sectors of the theory.
-As before, these correspond to equivalence classes of irreducible representations of the observable algebra $\alg{A}$.
-In general there are many inequivalent ones, and most are not physically relevant.
-For example, we would only be interested in representations which describe a finite number of excitations.
-Therefore one has to introduce a criterion to select the relevant representations.
-One such criterion is the Doplicher-Haag-Roberts one~\cite{MR0297259,MR0334742}.
-Let $\pi_0$ be a vacuum representation as above.
-Let $\mc{O}$ be an arbitrary double cone and write $\mc{O}'$ for its causal complement.
-This induces an algebra $\alg{A}(\mc{O}')$ of observables that can be measured inside $\mc{O}'$.
-The DHR criterion then considers all representations $\pi$ such that for each double cone $\mc{O}$ it holds that